SidneyNemzer/helium-3/docs/spec.md

 Not to scale.
 X = X-TRACT Robot. number = player number.

+## Helium Distribution

+Helium is distributed in randomly placed "large" and "small" deposits.
+There are randomly between two and three large deposits, and between three and five small deposits.
+If deposits overlap, cells are added together.

+The center of a deposit must be at least five cells away from each spawn, and it must be on the board.
+This encourages robots to move before mining.
+Otherwise, the location of each deposit is random.
+Any helium off the edge of the map is inaccessible.

+Large deposits are 5x5, with 1200 in the center, 750 in each cell in the 9x9 around the center, and 350 in each cell in the outer 5x5 ring.
+Small deposits are 3x3 with 750 in the center and 350 in the outer 3x3 ring.

 ## X-TRACT Robots

 Each player starts with five X-TRACT robots.
 Players may move up to two robots on their turn.